 |GaelMinn Home | Dates: schedule, events | All Class | Tools | Amusements

 |Last Issue | Sign Up | To Manage your Subscription

-The GaelMinn Gazette is a monthly e-newsletter from Gaeltacht Minnesota.
-The Gazette carries news of interest to local and regional students, as well as helpful items for anyone who is studying the Irish language, anywhere.To sign up, go to our subscription form here.
+The GaelMinn Gazette was a monthly e-newsletter from Gaeltacht Minnesota that carried news of interest to local and regional students, as well as helpful items for anyone who is studying the Irish language, anywhere.

-Issue #141 sent out March 27, 2017
+Issue #147 sent out September 25, 2017

 Copyright © Gaeltacht Minnesota 2017

 If you're old enough, you remember the song about poor Johnny one-note, who could only sing one note ("the note that he sings is AH . . . .").
 Even if we aren't great singers, most of us would find singing just one note, one way, all the time a little odd.